saquib000/ML-Project-CO2-Emission/README.md

 # ML-Project-CO2-Emission
 Regression based ML project.

-Project created at the worskshop on Machine Learning at IIT Madras.
+Collaborated project created at the worskshop on Machine Learning at IIT Madras.

 Estimated the CO2 emission of a range of light weight vehicles.